Jesus' dying words were a gift of community to those He loved most:

 This is the fifth post in a series on how Mary's Seven Sorrows reflect our seven basic human desires.
 Consider the desire to be included in light of Mary's Fifth Sorrow, Jesus Dies on the Cross.

-When Jesus died, Mary responded to his invitation to community by opening her heart to all as a spiritual mother.
+Mary responded to Jesus' desire for community by opening her heart to all.
 How will I respond?
 Are there ways I can open my heart to include others, to create communities where people feel invited and welcomed?

 As a parent, how can I meet my child's need to be included?